github/docs/content/actions/reference/workflow-syntax-for-github-actions.md

 ## `on.workflow_dispatch.inputs`

-When using `workflow_dispatch` event, you can optionally specify inputs, which will be presented as form elements in the UI.
+When using `workflow_dispatch` event, you can optionally specify inputs that are passed to the workflow.
 Workflow dispatch inputs are specified with the same format as action inputs.
-For more information about format see "[Metadata syntax for GitHub Actions](/actions/creating-actions/metadata-syntax-for-github-actions#inputs)."
+For more information about the format see "[Metadata syntax for GitHub Actions](/actions/creating-actions/metadata-syntax-for-github-actions#inputs)."

 ```yaml
 on: